COVID-19: Latest update

-The Commercial Driver Registration Program (CDRP) is designed to streamline the customs clearance process for commercial freight transporters into Canada from the United States.
+The Commercial Driver Registration Program (CDRP) makes it easier for commercial freight transporters to pass through customs into Canada from the United States (U.S.).
 This program offers efficient and effective clearance to low-risk goods and pre-approved importers, carriers and commercial drivers.

 The CDRP is one of three components required for membership in the Customs Self-Assessment program (CSA), which involves:

-CDRP registered drivers are entitled to carry goods for carriers who participate in the CSA program.
+CDRP-registered drivers can carry goods for carriers who participate in the CSA program.